Arize-ai/phoenix/docs/concepts/generating-embeddings.md

 ### Use Case Examples

 {% hint style="warning" %}
-Arize expects the DataFrame's index to be sorted and begin at 0.
+Arize expects the dataframe's index to be sorted and begin at 0.
 If you perform operations that might affect the index prior to generating embeddings, reset the index as follows:

 ```python
 df = df.reset_index(drop=True)